Shlhnj/strategicc/docs/reference/animate.md

 | `"transitions_in"` | Median transitions INTO each class per year |
 | `None` | No right panel, map only |

-The right panel draws the full history as faint lines immediately, with a moving vertical cursor showing the current frame's year — not an animated redraw of the line itself.
+The right panel draws the full history as faint lines immediately, with a moving vertical cursor showing the current frame's year, not an animated redraw of the line itself.

 ## Including historical years

-If you've already run `strategicc.calibration.load_lulc_timeseries()` on a historical zip, pass the result directly — its years before the simulation's start year are prepended, producing one continuous past-to-future sequence:
+If you've already run `strategicc.calibration.load_lulc_timeseries()` on a historical zip, pass the result directly, its years before the simulation's start year are prepended, producing one continuous past-to-future sequence:

 ```python
 from strategicc.calibration import load_lulc_timeseries